sandeepmvn/aspnetcoreusingreactwithredux/README.md

       <Exec WorkingDirectory="$(SpaRoot)" Command="npm install" />
     </Target>

-At the deployment/publishing application: -
+At the time of deployment/publishing the application: -

    <Target Name="PublishRunWebpack" AfterTargets="ComputeFilesToPublish">
        <!-- As part of publishing, ensure the JS resources are freshly built in production mode -->